GiuseppePerugia/Green-Coding-Escape-Room-Challenge-Event-FY25/README.md

 git clone https://github.com/GiuseppePerugia/Green-Coding-Escape-Room-Challenge-Event-FY25.git
 ```
 Once downloaded locally, open it via Visual Studio Code or the code editor of your choice and start working on the **.py Template**.

+This is just a **suggestion**, so please, proceed with the challenge how you think is best.

 ## Start the Challenge